stevejbickley/UWA_Workshop_AI_in_Science/demo_prompts.md

 # Demo Prompt Cards for Academic Research

-These structured prompts are designed to support academic tasks using LLMs (e.g., ChatGPT, Claude).
-They can be used as-is or adapted during workshops or self-paced learning.
+These structured prompts are designed to support academic tasks using LLMs.
+They can be used as-is or adapted using tools like Claude, ChatGPT, or Elicit during the workshop, follow-up experimentation, or self-paced learning.

+---

 ## Literature Review & Gap Identification